Most Managers are Administrators not LEADERS

 - They are complacent and it’s easier (at least they think it is) than finding a more effective collaborative approach.

-How to Accelerate Your Career as a Leader not a Manager
+How to Accelerate Your Career Beyond Other Managers

 You become a leader by doing those things that other managers don’t do.
 Real leaders don’t punish employees or abdicate responsibility; they inspire people.
 They invest more time in the higher payoff activities to improve employee communication, motivation, engagement and buy-in.
 Why not double, triple, or quadruple your time team-building, training, coaching and mentoring?
 Most employees will then have to learn to work with you differently as you change.